 Mr. Derek Webber

 Derek Webber is dual nationality US/UK, an advocate of commercial space, and for over 25 years has provided US-based entrepreneurial consulting and advisory services as Founder of Spaceport Associates.
 He directed landmark studies in space tourism and spaceport business planning which established the existence of a viable business for space tourism, and worked with the FAA to establish balanced regulation for the industry.
 He furthermore provided testimony on space tourism’s potential to the President’s Commission on the Future of the US Aerospace Industry.
-He is currently Vice-Chair of the panel of International Judges for the Google Lunar XPRIZE, which aims at landing a non-governmental mobile robotic payload on the Moon and sending images back, and in that capacity he has particular responsibility for Lunar Heritage Site protection amongst the competing teams.
+He was Vice-Chair of the panel of International Judges for the Google Lunar XPRIZE, which aimed at landing a non-governmental mobile robotic payload on the Moon and sending images back, and in that capacity he had particular responsibility for Lunar Heritage Site protection amongst the competing teams.
 He has recently created the Gateway Earth Development Group, an initiative to provide a low-cost joint commercial/governmental space architecture for regular interplanetary travel, and advocates for the inclusion of space settlement as a long-term goal of US space policy.

 Mr. Webber’s contributions began as a launch vehicle and satellite engineer in the UK, in what became EADS/Astrium Space Systems.
 He became Head of Procurement at the London-based International Maritime Satellite Organization, a UN intergovernmental organization, where he was responsible for negotiating and contracting over a billion dollars-worth of communications satellites and their launch vehicles.
 Subsequently, Mr Webber moved to Amsterdam as Managing Director of Tachyon Europe – providing satellite broadband and Internet access across the continent.
 Mr Webber is a Fellow of the British Interplanetary Society, a Senior Member of the American Institute of Aeronautics and Astronautics, and is on the visiting faculty of the London Institute of Space Policy and Law.
 He has been a visiting lecturer at the International Space University in Strasbourg, Toronto, Kitakyushu, Huntsville and Barcelona, has conducted space business in over 40 countries, and is a frequent commentator in space publications, and on radio and TV shows, on matters of commercial space.
 He has been an enthusiastic volunteer docent guide to visitors at the National Air and Space Museum of the Smithsonian Institution.